Best Survival Matches To Rely On In A Downpour

 Then let them dry out, with the head hanging off of a table or the matchbox.

-How to make Waterproof Match Stick
+↓ How To Make Waterproof Match Stick

 Final Thoughts

 Survival becomes a more difficult game without fire.
-Even crappy old matches are preferable to nothing.

-That’s why it’s vital to pack waterproof survival matches with your survival gear.
 Even if you’ve got a survival lighter or a flint striker packed, double down and added some survival matches.

 You never know when you’ll need them or what you’ll need them for.